bhumi-1/bharatintern_temperatureconverter/README.md

 # bharatintern_temperatureconverter
-This is a website showing conversions of temperature from celcius to fahrenheit and vice-versa.
+This is a website showing conversions of temperature from celsius to fahrenheit and vice-versa.
 As an intern at bharatintern I have done this website using html,css and javascript.